The-React-Crowd/BeerProject/README.md

 |Mervenur Kuyumcu|

 ## Technologies that we used
-- React
-- React Router Dom
+- ReactJS
 - JavaScript
-- Axios
-- Bootstrap 5
+- Bootstrap
-- React Icons
-- Redux
+- Antd